 Drinking NORA tea is also a wonderful idea for your postpartum journey as well because it will help you replenish blood stores you may have lost during birth as well as help you nurture your body while it is recovering.

-If you are outside of Oklahoma, I recommend buying the ingredients for NORA tea at Mountain Rose Herbs and mixing them at home!
+I recommend buying the individual ingredients for NORA tea at Mountain Rose Herbs and mixing them at home, this way you can personalize your tea to your liking, like adding peppermint tea!

 Gülçin, İlhami, et al. “Antioxidant, Antimicrobial, Antiulcer and Analgesic Activities of Nettle (Urtica Dioica L.).”
 Journal of Ethnopharmacology, no. 2–3, Elsevier BV, Feb.
 2004, pp. 205–15.
 Crossref, doi:10.1016/j.jep.2003.09.028.